StaflSystems/stafl-devcontainer/README.md

 1. Make sure your personal access token has package read access (if you followed the [setup steps](https://staflsystems.atlassian.net/wiki/spaces/EM/pages/196673537/Stafl+DevContainer), it should already have it).

-2. Navigate to the `stafl-devcontainer` folder in your host machine (do not do this within your container, it has to be through your host machine whether it's in Windows, WSL, or MacOS) and open a terminal inside the `.devcontainer` folder
+2. Navigate to the `stafl-devcontainer` folder in your host machine (do not do this within your container, it has to be through your host machine whether it's in Windows, WSL, or MacOS) and open a terminal inside the `stafl-devcontainer` folder

-3. From the `.devcontainer` folder, run:
+3. From the `stafl-devcontainer` folder, run:
 `docker pull ghcr.io/staflsystems/stafl-devcontainer-ci:latest`
 (This may take a few minutes.
 Use a wired ethernet connection for a faster download)